michellab/SireUnitTests/README.md

 This is the repository that contains all of the unit tests for [Sire](http://siremol.org).
-This is held separately from the main [Sire GitHub repository](https://github.com/michellab/Sire) as these tests are updated on a seperate release cycle to Sire, and are downloaded dynamically by the sire_tests executable.
+This is held separately from the main [Sire GitHub repository](https://github.com/michellab/Sire) as these tests are updated on a separate release cycle to Sire, and are downloaded dynamically by the sire_tests executable.
 This uses `git pull` to pull the latest version of all of the unit tests every time it runs, thereby enabling us to add new tests that will be performed by all currently installed versions of the code.

 ## Layout

 The main directory is `unittests`.
 Inside this are subdirectories of all of the tests to perform.
 The `sire_test` program (which is actually the [sire_test.py](https://github.com/michellab/Sire/blob/devel/wrapper/python/scripts/sire_test.py)),